netniV/racktables-tasks/README.md

 time the definition is updated or the outstanding TasksItem is completed, a new task is created.

-The new TasksItem's created\_time will be set to either the start\_time or the previous TasksItem's created\_time incremented by the frequency.
+The new Task Item's created\_time will be set to either the start\_time or the previous Task Item's created\_time incremented by the frequency.

-If the completing TasksItem's definition is disabled, no new TasksItem is created.
+If the completing Task Item's definition is disabled, no new TasksItem is created.

 ## Scheduled mode